shubhamgoel2525/nvim-dotfiles/README.md

 - Neovim
 - A terminal that supports nerd fonts (e.g. Windows terminal with powershell and oh-my-posh)
 - An installed Nerd font
-- ripgrep is also required for fuzzy-finding through telescope

 ## Note on theme (catppuccin)<a name="note-on-theme" />
 The colorscheme for the code will be applied automatically, however, the terminal has to be customised on your own.